Alan R. White: Biography

 In 1958 White completed his PhD at the University of London under the supervision of A.J.
 Ayer, with a thesis on "The Method of Analysis In the Philosophy of G. E. Moore."
 That same year would see the publication of the fruits of this research in his first book G.E.
 Moore: a Critical Exposition.

 White was a visiting professor at numerous American universities including the University of Maryland (1967–68, 1980), Temple University (1974), Simon Fraser University (1983), the University of Delaware (1986) and Bowling Green State University (1988).
 He also became known to the first generation of 'third year' students of philosophy at the Open University, participating in a BBC televised discussion on perception that was annually repeated as part of the 'A303, Problems of philosophy' correspondence course which ran from 1973 until 1981.

 He also served as Secretary, and then president, of the Mind Association and as president of the Aristotelian Society.

 White retired to Nottingham, and was as appointed Special Professor of Philosophy at the university there in 1986.

 In the last decade of his life, as Hacker notes, White worked on jurisprudential problems pertaining to action, intention, voluntariness, negligence and recklessness.

 He died at his home in Sherwood, Nottingham on 23 February 1992.

 His papers, previously held in the Brynmor Jones Library, are now housed at the Hull History Centre.

+White, as "a small man, dressed in a dark blue jacket and grey slacks, with a light blue shirt and a bow tie" who "speaks with a slight Irish accent" features (along with Peter Strawson) as a participant in a fictive 2014 philosophical dialogue by P.M.S Hacker.

-A volume of White's selected papers, as edited by Constantine Sandis (who credits White's Grounds of Liability as "a huge influence") with John Preston and David Dolby is forthcoming.
+A volume of White's selected papers, as edited by Constantine Sandis (who credits White's Grounds of Liability as "a huge influence") with John Preston and David Dolby is, as of 2025, still forthcoming.